Kelly Youga: Qingdao Hainiu

 In January 2014, Youga transferred to China League One side Qingdao Hainiu on a free transfer.

 Crawley Town

 On 26 March 2015 League One club Crawley Town announced they had made a short-term contract with Youga until the end of season 2014–2015 after a successful trial spell.

 International career

 On 2 June 2012, Youga made his international debut for the Central African Republic against Botswana in a 2–0 victory.
 His second appearance for Les Fauves came in a 2–0 loss to South Africa.

 Personal life

 Youga is the brother of the Central African international Amos Youga, and the uncle of the French youth international footballer Willem Geubbels.
+He acquired French nationality on 3 November 1998, through the collective effect of his mother's naturalization.